Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 What Is Reciprocity?

-Reciprocity = State A recognizes State B’s concealed carry license.
+Reciprocity is an agreement between states.
+State A agrees to honor State B’s concealed carry license.

-- Other states allow you to carry with your Oregon license
+- Some states let you carry with your Oregon license

 Types of Reciprocity

-1. Full Reciprocity State recognizes ALL Oregon CHLs (resident and non-resident).
+Full Reciprocity — The state honors all Oregon CHLs (resident and non-resident).

-2. Partial Reciprocity State only recognizes Oregon resident CHLs.
+Partial Reciprocity — The state only honors Oregon resident CHLs.

-3. No Reciprocity State does NOT recognize Oregon CHLs at all.
+No Reciprocity — The state does not honor Oregon CHLs at all.

 Oregon recognizes:

-- ✅ Even if that state doesn’t recognize Oregon
+- Even licenses from states that don’t recognize Oregon

 This is one-way reciprocity.
 Oregon accepts everyone, but not every state accepts Oregon.